 Cusco – Pisac – Moray – Maras – Salineras – Ollantaytambo

-After being collected from your hotel at 7:30 am, we will drive in our comfortable vans to the first stop at Mirador Taray to marvel at the stunning panoramic view of the Sacred Valley.
-From this viewpoint, visitors can see the winding Urubamba River, the terraced hillsides, and the snow-capped peaks of the Andes in the distance.
-It's a great spot to take photos and appreciate the natural beauty of the Sacred Valley of the Incas.
+Next, you will drive for 30 minutes to the Mirador Taray.
+Here, you will enjoy a stunning panoramic view of the Sacred Valley.
+This viewpoint overlooks the winding Urubamba River, terraced hillsides, and the snow-capped peaks of the Andes.
+It’s the perfect spot for taking photos and soaking in the natural beauty of the Sacred Valley of the Incas.

-Price for the Super Sacred Valley
+Price for the Super Sacred Valley tour from Cusco

 Price per person: